 LGBTQ youth are hit especially hard by bad sex education.
 LGBTQ youth are disproportionately affected by STIs, as well as sexual assault and bullying.
 School-sanctioned discrimination against LGBTQ people is unethical and damaging.
 We need to make sure all of our young people are equipped with nonjudgmental, LGBTQ-inclusive guidance to help them protect themselves, form healthy relationships and build safer communities that allow every person to thrive.

-The Trump administration has already taken action that robs young people of federal resources and exacerbates these public health problems.
-They backed out of funding evidence-based programs that prevent teen pregnancy and plan on redirecting funding to ineffective abstinence-only and rhythm method-based sex education initiatives.
+The Trump administration has tried to rob young people of federal resources and exacerbates these public health problems.
+In 2017, they tried to back out of funding evidence-based programs that prevent teen pregnancy and plan on redirecting funding to ineffective abstinence-only and rhythm method-based sex education initiatives.
 Overseeing the federal family planning efforts is a woman who has spent her career promoting blatantly medically inaccurate and misogynistic programs to teens.

 Without passing the Healthy Youth Act, we ignore the needs of young people whose reality is too often plagued with incidences of sexual harassment, assault, and STIs.
 As the federal government pushes programming that shames sexual assault survivors and abandons lessons on consent, we must act fast to protect young people in our state and build a healthier Massachusetts.